Massachusetts fines Morgan Stanley over Facebook IPO

 Morgan Stanley has faced criticism since Facebook went public in May for revealing revised earnings and revenue forecasts to select clients before the media company's $16 billion (9 billion pounds) initial public offering.

-This is the first time a case stemming from Morgan Stanley's handling of the Facebook offering has been settled.
+This is the first time a case stemming from Morgan Stanley's handling of the Facebook offering has been decided.

 Facebook had privately told Wall Street research analysts about softer forecasts because of less robust mobile revenues.
 A top Morgan Stanley banker coached Facebook executives on how to get the message out, Galvin said.